MoonPoet/xaprb-src/content/blog/2007/05/03/innotop-142-released.md

 *   Add an expression to show how long until a transaction is finished
 *   Add skip_innodb as a global config variable
 *   Add '%' after percentages to help disambiguate (user-configurable)
-*   Add column to M mode to help see how fast slave is catching up to master
+*   Add column to M mode to help see how fast replica is catching up to master
 ### Bug fixes

 *   T and W modes had wrong value for wait_status column